TECH-SAVIOURS-ORG/news/pages/01.blog/our-android-section-tutorial-guide-is-ready/item.en.md

 # Our Android section tutorial/guide is ready 🍻

+**Update**: 23.2.22
+We added a few backup solutions for our Android phone/s - https://wiki.techsaviours.org/en/backup/phone.

 Are you interested in refreshing your old Android phone via a Custom ROM?
 Using an Android device for your digital privacy ?

 We just finished our tutorial/guide for our Android section.